Implement strategies to reduce noise and improve productivity in Slack chatter.

 Enjoying the sound of silence?
 This is for you.
 Introducing the Mute button: a powerful tool, especially for channels with lots of automated notifications.
 Muting these channels helps to spend time on messages from actual humans (aka your teammates).

-You can easily do this by clicking on the little bell 🔔 in each channel:
+You can easily do this by clicking on the little bell 🔔 in each channel.

 Something chemical happens to your brain when you see unread messages 🔴.
 Unlike your WhatsApp, in Slack, not all those messages are for you.
 Actually, very similar to the last WhatsApp group you recently muted.
 In the same way, you choose your notifications type, setting up your sidebar to reduce noise is an excellent way to ensure that you only spend time on messages that need your attention.